tkaczmarzyk/specification-arg-resolver/README.md

 a specification for fields `name` and `registrationDate` will be built.

   * The type of the `name` field is a `String` type, received parameter value is always a `String` type so there is no need of conversion.
-  * The type of the `registartionDate` field is `java.util.Date` type,  the parameter is a `String` type.
-In this case `net.kaczmarzyk.spring.data.jpa.utils.Converter` converts string value to `java.util.Date` using one of supported conversion.
+  * The type of the `registartionDate` field is `java.util.Date` type,  the parameter is a `String` type so `String` type will be converter into `Date` using one of available converter.
 ##### Supported conversions
 Specification Argument Resolver contains converters for most common types.

 List of supported conversions:

   * `String -> Enum`
   * `String -> boolean`